Swiss stocks - Factors to watch on Oct. 7

 * Santhera Pharmaceuticals said it had presented data showing continued muscle function and improved tolerability of the synthetic steroid vamorolone compared to corticosteroids in the treatment of Duchenne muscular dystrophy.

-* Arysta announced the proposed the addition of Alejandro Legarda Zaragueta to the frozen baked products maker’s board.
+* Aryzta announced the proposed the addition of Alejandro Legarda Zaragueta to the frozen baked products maker’s board.

+ABB: HSBC cut its target price to 22 francs, from 25 francs

 No major economic data scheduled. ($1 = 0.9958 Swiss francs) (Reporting by Zurich newsroom and Berlin Speed Desk)